revolvingcow/csfmt/README.md

 ```

 ### Apply the basic structures to our workflow

+Since the basic building blocks have been declared let's first work out
+to find our source files which we will apply the rule set to.

 ``` go "handle command arguments"
 // Determine what files to format